solliancenet/MCW-Modernizing-data-analytics-with-SQL-Server-2019/Whiteboard design session/WDS trainer guide - Modernizing data analytics with SQL Server 2019.md

    ![Preferred solution.](../Media/preferred-solution.png 'Preferred solution diagram')

-   In SQL Server big data clusters, Kubernetes is responsible for the state of the SQL Server big data clusters; Kubernetes builds and configures the cluster nodes, assigns pods to nodes, and monitors the health of the cluster.
+   WWI's requirements can be fully met with SQL Server 2019 Big Data Clusters (BDC).
+Kubernetes is responsible for the state of the BDC, and it builds and configures the cluster nodes, assigns pods to nodes, and monitors the health of the cluster.
+The architecture is composed of an App Pool that hosts applications, an instance of Machine Learning Server, and SSIS packages.
+It has a Control Plane consisting of a SQL Server Master Instance, and components for managing access to the HDFS cluster, Spark jobs, and metadata.
+SQL Server instances are distributed within the Compute Pool, under direction of the SQL Server Master Instance.
+The Storage Pool consists of collocated instances of SQL Server, Apache Spark, and HDFS.
+These components of the storage pool can be combined to create a data lake to store big data in a highly available-distributed fashion.
+The Data Pool provides persistent SQL Server storage for the cluster, distributed into shards across the member SQL Server data pool instances.

+   This architecture enables line-of-business applications to query the SQL Server Master Instance without requiring code changes.
+Multiple data sources can be combined with internal SQL Server tables in single queries through either the use of Data Virtualization, enabled by enhanced PolyBase connectors and scaled out through the Compute Pool and other components, or cached and distributed across shards of the Data Pool, enabling a scale-out data mart.
+Advanced analytics and AI is enabled by Machine Learning Services as well as Apache Spark jobs executed through Jupyter notebooks and other data processing features.

-   SQL Server big data clusters architecture
+   SQL Server big data clusters architecture:

    ![SQL Server big data clusters architecture diagram](media/common-scenario-1.png)